mateus-vicente/100upet-hugo-pages/content/post/2018-11-21-allpix-squared-1.3-released.md

 Often it is interesting to get an immediate feedback from the simulation on the chosen setup or the detector under study.
 For this propose, the DetectorHistogrammer has previously provided a few histograms such as cluster size distributions.

 With version 1.3, the module significantly extends this analysis.
-It uses the Monte Calro truth information available to calculate several observables such as residuals, efficiency or cluster charge, both as 1D distribution as well as 2D histogram, mapping the dependence of the observable as a function of the in-pixel impact position of the primary Monte Carlo particle.
+It uses the Monte Carlo truth information available to calculate several observables such as residuals, efficiency or cluster charge, both as 1D distribution as well as 2D histogram, mapping the dependence of the observable as a function of the in-pixel impact position of the primary Monte Carlo particle.
 An example showing the cluster size distribution and the in-pixel map for the same quantity is shown below.

 {{< figure src="/img/histogrammer.png">}}